shanalikhan/code-settings-sync/CONTRIBUTING.md

 Git and Node should be enough to run this extension.
 Execute the commands above and you will be able to run the extension in Code.

+**PR Base Branch Guideline:**
+PR usually dont merge into `master` branch but in the version name branch like `v3.1.0`.
+You will always see the next version branch if which current work is being done by me and other contributors.
+You need to set base branch and create PR for that branch.

 ## Financial contributions

 You can contribute me financially by two ways: